Hawadacirka/Hawadacirka/README.md

 - 👋 Hi, I’m @Hawadacirka
-- 👀 I’m keen interested in developing the websites and apps.
+- 👀 I’m keen interested in making the things with the programme languages.
 I am new to GitHub and would to get a lot into it along my projects.

 Besides that, I like watching the series/movies with subtitles.
 - 🌱 I’m currently in HTML/CSS/JS/REACT/TAILWIND